 1. Does your institution provide On-Campus Student Housing Facilities?
 O No. Yes.
-(If Yes is selected, you must enter the number of student housing facilities below and enter Fire Statistics for each facility.)
-Number of On-campus Student Housing Facilities: Last Year 25 2.
+(If Yes is selected, you must enter the number of student housing facilities below Fire Statistics for each facility.) w and enter Number of On-campus Student 45 Last Year 45 Housing Facilities: 25 2.
 Does your institution have any noncampus buildings or properties?
 Yes ○ No 3.
-Have you combined statistics that you received from the local or state police with your institution statistics for this report?
-If you answer No to this question, you will be asked to provide the data you received from the local and state police separately.
-Yes.
-Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities.
-No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.
+Have you combined statistics that you received from the local or state police your institution statistics for this report?
+If you answer No to this question, you be asked to provide the data you received from the local and state police separa will Yes.
+Local and/or state law enforcement agencies provided us with statistics that we combining with statistics collected by our campus security authorities. e are No. We are not combining the statistics because we cannot determine whether the sobtained from local and/or state law enforcement agencies are for on-campus incide property incidents.
 O Not available.
-We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography.
-O Not available .
-We made a good-faith effort to obtain statistics from local and/or state law enforcement agencies, but the agencies did not comply with our request.
+We cannot determine if the statistics we obtained from local and/or stendard enforcement agencies are for our Clery geography. ate law O Not available.
+We made a good-faith effort to obtain statistics from local and/or state enforcement agencies, but the agencies did not comply with our request. e law